rafalopez79/ssr/README.md

 ##Usage

-SSRCoder.encode ecodes the message into an ARGB image.
+SSRCoder.encode encodes the message into an ARGB image.

 SSRCoder.decode decodes the message stored into an ARGB image.